dpretet/axi-crossbar/script/README.RoundRobin.Template.md

 # Round Robin Template

-Based on python Jinj2 template engine, the round robin core circuit is generated to support a wide range of requester number based on a verilog code, supported by open source tools.
+Based on python Jinja2 template engine, the round robin core circuit is generated to support a wide range of requester number based on a verilog code, supported by open source tools.
 Using for loop and a break statement wasn't possible with Icarus v5.

-The template is derived from the original code only handling 4 or 8 requesters, saved in  `orig.axicb_round_robin_core.sv`.

 # How To Generate